wkumari/draft-harkins-owe/README.md

 3. 802.11 Network Access

-   Wi-Fi Access Points advertise their presence through frames called "beacons".
-These frames inform clients within earshot of the SSID the AP is advertising, the AP's MAC address (known as its "BSSID"), security policy governing access, which symmetric ciphers it uses for unicast and broadcast frames, QoS information, as well as support for other optional features of [IEEE802.11].
-Wi-Fi clients can actively discover APs by issuing "probe requests" which are queries for APs
+   Wi-Fi Access Points (AP) advertise their presence through frames called "beacons".
+These frames inform clients within earshot of the SSID (Service Set Identifier) the AP is advertising, the AP's MAC address (known as its "BSSID" (Basic Service Set Identifier)), security policy governing access, which symmetric ciphers it uses for unicast and broadcast frames, QoS information, as well as support for other optional features of [IEEE802.11].
+Wi-Fi clients can actively discover APs by issuing "probe requests" which are queries for APs that respond with "probe responses".

-Harkins & Kumari         Expires April 30, 2017                 [Page 4]

-Internet-Draft      Opportunistic Wireless Encryption       October 2016

-   that respond with "probe responses".
 A probe response carries essentially the same information as a beacon.

+Harkins & Kumari          Expires June 3, 2017                  [Page 4]

+Internet-Draft      Opportunistic Wireless Encryption      November 2016

    After an AP is discovered by a client, actively through probing or passively through beacons, the client initiates a two-step method to